tarwn/lessthandot-hugo/blogs/content/posts/2012-07-10-evaluating-orms-for-batch-data.md

   - sql server

 ---
 Earlier this week I came upon a post ([Entity Framework Comparative Performance][1]) by Luke McGregor ([b][2]|[t][3]) that compared the performance of several ORMs for handling batch data.
-Given the amount of batch data I&#8217;ve processed, I was curious how those ORM tests would line up against a couple common non-ORM methods.
+Given the amount of batch data I've processed, I was curious how those ORM tests would line up against a couple common non-ORM methods.

 I decided to stick to ADO.Net methods for data and to focus on the insert, as a fast insert can be used to replace updates and deletes.
 SSIS and bcp would be alternative options, but would require additional setup to test alongside the .Net code.